 If your Kindle has gone awry, there's no need to fear.
-See our simple guide below on how to reset a Kindle, to get you back up and running in no time.
+See our simple guide below on how to reset a Kindle, to get yours back up and running in no time.

-Picture the scene: you are all snuggled up on the sofa under a blanket, a mug of something hot and delicious steaming away beside you.
-Rain is lashing at the window, but you haven’t even noticed because you’re completely engrossed in your ebook.
+Picture the scene: you are all snuggled up on the sofa under a blanket, a mug of something hot steaming away beside you.
+Rain is lashing at the window, but you haven’t even noticed because you’re completely engrossed in your ebook, be it one of the best books of 2021, the best romance books, or the best science fiction books.
 The big twist you have been waiting for is about to be revealed and….
 No!
 Your Kindle has just frozen at the crucial moment.

-A familiar occasional glitch that affects even the best eReader, the first step to fixing it is to try not to panic.
-Technology, much as we love it, will sadly never be 100 per cent reliable.
-And even the best Kindles, much like mobile phones and laptops sometimes fall victim to the dreaded curse of freezing or blacking out unexpectedly.
-Fortunately, however, there are a number of things you can do to reset or reboot your eReader, which should get it back to its fully functional best before your cuppa gets cold.
+A familiar occasional glitch that affects even the best eReaders, the first step to fixing it is to try not to panic.
+Technology, much as we love it, will sadly never be 100% reliable.
+And even the best Kindles and eReaders, much like mobile phones and laptops, sometimes fall victim to the dreaded curse of freezing or blacking out unexpectedly.
+Fortunately, however, there are a number of things you can do to reset or reboot your eReader, which should get it back to its fully functional best.

-There are three steps you can try for how to reset a Kindle, and a fourth solution if these don't work.
-These are:
+There are three options you can try for how to reset a Kindle, and a fourth solution if even these don't work.

 1. Try a 'soft reset' first